sivonei/linux-virtual-network-project/README.md

 # Linux Virtual Network Project - Proof of Concept

-This project was developed during my **Higher Diploma in Science in Computing** at CCT College Dublin.
+This project was developed as part of my **Higher Diploma in Science in Computing** at CCT College Dublin.
-The objective was to design and implement a **virtualized Linux network** using VirtualBox and Ubuntu, simulating a client-server environment with networking, security, and file sharing services.
+The objective was to design and implement a **virtualized Linux network** using VirtualBox and Ubuntu, simulating a client-server environment with networking, security, and file-sharing services.

 ---

 ## 🚀 Project Overview

-The project demonstrates how to build a Linux-based virtual network, including:
+This project demonstrates how to build a Linux-based virtual network, including:

-- Ubuntu Server (with Apache web server)
+- **Ubuntu Server** (with Apache web server)
-- Ubuntu Client (used for testing with Lynx browser)
+- **Ubuntu Client** (used for testing with the Lynx browser)
-- Static IP configuration with **Netplan**
+- Static IP configuration using **Netplan**
 - Secure remote access with **SSH**
-- Firewall setup with **UFW** and **iptables**
+- Firewall configuration using **UFW** and **iptables**
-- File sharing using **Samba**
+- File sharing with **Samba**
 - Network monitoring with **Wireshark**
-- Comparison of Linux vs Windows boot processes
+- A comparison of Linux vs. Windows boot processes

 ---